Speak / Lesson 63

-In this Persian (Farsi) lesson, we go over common vocabulary words for the time and date.
-This includes the words for the seasons, and the words for the days of the week.
+In this lesson, we go over common vocabulary words for the time and date.
+This includes the words for the seasons and days of the week.
 The days of the week in Persian are:

 how are you?